1003358229/Gold-4-TCSS-491-A-Winter-2018/README.md

 Dirk Sexton

 What to do:
-Update map/path
+Update map/path  (buggy kinda done) add level 1,2,3...+
-Add level counter

 Done:
 Fix score - hit for score, kill for money
 Give the towers their own firerate and damage, and maybe bullet
 Add 1-3 different types of dogs, with different health and speed
 No tower on path
+Add level counter

 Game Comment: